DoctorTakumi/contact_form_automation/README.md

 ---

 # Guidelines
-## position yourself properly in the root folder
+## position yourself properly in the root folder (I used CMD for this task)
 - cd Desktop\contact_form_automation  (this is my example)

 ## run wanted file from the root folder